 Cloud Engineer is an IT professional who takes care of all the technical work related to Cloud Computing.
-A cloud engineer is the Information Technology professional responsible for any technological tasks associated with cloud computing, such as design, planning, management, maintenance, and support.
-Cloud engineer manages workload like managing, planning, architecting, and monitoring cloud systems.
-Cloud Engineering also includes knowing and implementing the best practices for deploying the application on a cloud.
+A cloud engineer is an Information Technology professional responsible for any technological tasks associated with cloud computing, such as design, planning, management, maintenance, and support.
+In addition, cloud engineer manages workload like managing, planning, architecting, and monitoring cloud systems.
+Cloud Engineering also includes knowing and implementing the best practices for deploying the application on the Cloud.

 Cloud Engineer is the IT professional responsible for performing technological workload concerning Cloud Computing.
 Cloud engineer is mainly responsible for the following tasks: